 Every member of a team has a function.
-At the early stages employees would often have to take many different functions (hats).
+At the early stages, employees would often have to take many different roles (hats).
 Once you have the first significant success, it will be easy to expand your team with purely-specific specialists.

-- Account Manager communicates with clients and is responsible for the quality of all works within the client’s project.
+- Account Manager communicates with clients and is responsible for the quality control within the client’s project.
 Our account manager is like an “in-house” customer.
 The manager represents the company in front of customers and within our company — represents customers and their interests.

-- Content strategist is a chief specialist in the implementation of content marketing strategy, a person deeply immersed in the client’s business and its subject matter.
+- A content strategist is a chief specialist in the implementation of a content marketing strategy, a person deeply immersed in the client’s business and its subject matter.
 Based on market and subject research along with customer wishes, content strategist creates a long term content vision.
 The strategist is responsible for the work of editors and the final quality of the content.
-Here is a more in depth sketch talking about content strategist role.
+Here is a more in-depth sketch talking about the content strategist role.

-- Copywriter writes texts for landing pages, articles in blogs and posts on social networks, creates prototypes of landing pages, scripts for videos, guides, etc. Basically, whatever textual content the client’s project requires.
+- A copywriter writes texts for landing pages, articles in blogs and posts on social networks.
+He also creates prototypes of landing pages, scripts for videos, guides, etc. Whatever textual content the client’s project requires.

-- Editor is responsible for the final point of content delivery.
+- An editor is responsible for the final point of content delivery.
 From spelling checks, eliminating misprints to stylistic consistency and grammatical flawlessness of texts copywriters hand out.
 Editors also provide detailed technical tasks for copywriters.

 - Content Manager responsible for placement and competent visual design of materials on client sites.

-- Web Analyst monitors the key figures of client websites via statistics services.
+- Web Analyst monitors the critical figures of client websites via statistics services.
 Analyst provides recommendations to the account manager, content strategist and editors based on the data analysis.

 - SEO Analyst is responsible for website ranking in search engines.
 SEO analyst tracks important metrics, analyses the data and makes necessary decisions to improve the result.

-- Designer is not pro actively involved in content creation but rather is briefed by content strategist for specific tasks.
-From my experience many businesses neglect this role, but in a world of just-too-much-text-content design along side with video and coding is an awesome differentiation point.
+- A designer is not proactively involved in content creation but instead briefed by a content strategist for specific tasks.
+From my experience, many businesses neglect this role, but in a world of just-too-much-text-content design alongside video and coding is a remarkable differentiation point.

 - Coders.
-All those lead quizzes and cool animations brought to life by these guys and I tell you what – content strategy is never complete without POSSIBILITY for a content strategist to utilise narrow specialists when they fit.
+All those lead quizzes and cool animations brought to life by these guys, and I tell you what – content strategy is never complete without POSSIBILITY for a content strategist to utilize narrow specialists when they fit.

 It is difficult to overestimate the role of account managers in the client-oriented business.
-They are the basis of our business, because they:
+They are the basis of our business because of they: